sachin-pikle/aura-tutorials/tutorials/README.md

 * Service Mesh - Deploy a microservice with Istio enabled
 * Canary deployment - Switch traffic from version V1 to version V2
-* Service Brokers - Provision and use a MongoDB instance
+* Service Brokers - Provision and use a MySQL instance
 * API-first development
 * Observability - Observe the service runtime behaviour with Vizceral, Zipkin and Grafana (Limited)
 * CI/CD - Use Wercker to deploy our services